 - Twitter profile

 - Personal website

-ClearVoice also provides publishers with a summary of your professional history within ClearVoice.
-This includes your job completion rate, on time percentage, perfection rate and how other ClearVoice publishers have rated your work.
+ClearVoice also provides publishers with a star rating of your professional history within ClearVoice, based on how other ClearVoice publishers have rated your work.

 The best way to keep your ClearVoice stats in good standing is to: